-Laryngoscopy may be done in three ways:
+Laryngoscopy may be done in different ways:

 How the test will feel depends on which type of laryngoscopy is done.

 Indirect laryngoscopy using a mirror or stroboscopy can cause gagging.
 For this reason, it is not often used in children under age 6 to 7 or those who gag easily.

 Fiberoptic laryngoscopy can be done in children.
 It may cause a feeling of pressure and a feeling like you are going to sneeze.

 This test can help your doctor diagnose many conditions involving the throat and voice box.
 Your health care provider may recommend this test if you have:

 - Bad breath that does not go away